Conservation projects since 2007

 Marjorie Zeigler generously donated $2,500 toward the project.
 Twenty years ago, Marj and her husband Sherman purchased the land and donated it to the Nature Conservancy.
 It was later turned over to the state.

-In 2007, the RCAS worked with local utility companies to erect five osprey nesting platforms in East Central Indiana.
+The RCAS worked with local utility companies to erect five osprey nesting platforms in East Central Indiana in 2007.

 Two platforms are at each end of the dam at Summit Lake.
 The north platform can be seen from CR 750 N; with binoculars, it can also be seen from the Sunset Shelter area.